History

 Amateur Ballplayers Become Local Heroes

-The Holy Name nine also became a notable franchise in the 1930s.
-The “Names” were the first Hartford Twilight League team to advance players into professional baseball.
-A double-play duo, Bert Meisner and Pete Kapura, signed with the Hartford Senators of the Eastern League in 1931.
-Holy Name’s first baseman, Jigger Farrell, was a natural hitter who later became a mainstay player-manager for the Savitt Gems throughout their semi-professional years.
-Other successful teams in the league’s early years included Check Bread, Mahoney’s Service, Mayflower Sales, and Home Circle.
+The Holy Name nine emerged as another distinguished club in the early days of the Hartford Twilight League.
+Known as the “Names,” they were the league’s first club to advance players to the professional ranks.
+In 1931, their double-play duo, Bert Meisner and Pete Kapura, signed with the Hartford Senators of the Eastern League.
+Meanwhile, Holy Name’s standout first baseman, Jigger Farrell, showcased natural talent at the plate and later became a cornerstone player-manager for the Savitt Gems during their semi-professional run.
+Along with Holy Name, successful teams such as Check Bread, Mahoney’s Service, Mayflower Sales, and Home Circle contributed to the league’s vibrant and well-attended early seasons.

 1932 Home Circle